Loki-Astari/geeky-nextjs/content/posts/NisseV3.md

     // The path where the “thorsanvil.dev” certificates are stored. std::string   certPath = "/etc/letsencrypt/live/thorsanvil.dev";

+    // Make the code easier to read. namespace TASock = ThorsAnvil::ThorsSocket;
+    namespace SFS = std::filesystem;

     // Create a certificate object that contains the SSL Certificate and private key.
-    // Note: Some files require you to provide a password to access the certificate; please see the documentation
+    // Note: Some files require you to provide a password to access the certificate;
-    // on how to add appropriate lambda’s to retrieve the password from secure storage (as they should not be in the code) ThorsAnvil::ThorsSocket::CertificateInfo     certificate{std::filesystem::canonical(std::filesystem::path(certPath) /= "fullchain.pem",
+    // please see the documentation on how to add appropriate lambda’s to retrieve the
+    // password from secure storage (as they should not be in the code)

+    TASock::CertificateInfo    certificate{
+    						          SFS::canonical(SFS::path(certPath) /= "fullchain.pem"),
-                                                             std::filesystem::canonical(std::filesystem::path(certPath) /= "privkey.pem"
+                                 SFS::canonical(SFS::path(certPath) /= "privkey.pem")
                                };
-    ThorsAnvil::ThorsSocket::SSLctx              ctx{ThorsAnvil::ThorsSocket::SSLMethodType::Server, certificate};
+    TASock::SSLctx             ctx{TASock::SSLMethodType::Server, certificate};
-    ThorsAnvil::ThorsSocket::Server              server(SServerInit{port, std::move(ctx)});
+    TASock::Server             server(TASock::SServerInit{port, std::move(ctx)});

-    ThorsAnvil::ThorsSocket::Socket   socket = server.accept();          // A secure bi-direconal SSL socket.
+    // A secure bi-direconal SSL socket.
+    Socket   socket = server.accept();
 ```

 ## How to handle SSL or regular connections